LamNgo1911/chillify/README.md

 npm install
 ```

-Create .env file based on the .env.example file
+Create a .env file based on the .env.example file

 ```
 # .env